Profile

 1. 1

-To make the pastry, sift the flour into a bowl and mix together with the sugar, lard, and eggs.
-Gradually add the Malvasia wine until you have a smooth, firm dough.
+Begin by making the pastry: sift the flour and mix it with the sugar, lard, and eggs.
+Gradually add the Malvasia wine until you achieve a smooth, firm dough.

 2. 2

-Shape into a ball, wrap it in cling film and pop it in the fridge to rest for about an hour.
+Shape the dough into a ball, wrap it in cling film, and chill in the fridge for about an hour.

 3. 3

-For the filling, finely chop or blitz the almonds with the sugar.
-Stir in the mandarin zest and juice, the liqueur, and cinnamon until the mixture feels soft and well combined.
+Prepare the filling by finely chopping the almonds with the sugar.
+Stir in the mandarin zest and juice, the liqueur, and cinnamon until you have a soft, even mixture.

 4. 4

-Roll out the pastry thinly and cut into rounds.
-Spoon a small amount of filling onto half of the rounds, then cover with the remaining rounds, sealing the edges gently by hand or with a fluted pastry cutter.
+Roll out the pastry thinly and cut out discs.
+Spoon a small amount of filling onto half of the discs, then cover with the remaining discs, sealing the edges by pressing with your fingers or a fluted pastry cutter.

 5. 5

-Decorate the tops with delicate patterns using a small knife or a cutter to add a charming finish.
+Decorate the tops by gently scoring delicate patterns with a small knife or pastry stamp.

 6. 6

-Place the pastries on a baking tray lined with baking parchment and bake in a preheated oven at 180°C (fan 160°C) for about 20 minutes, until golden.
+Place the nacatuli on a baking tray lined with parchment and bake at 180°C for 20 minutes, until beautifully golden.

 7. 7